A Simplified Proof for the Edge-Density of 4-Planar Graphs: Proof of

 \begin{proposition} A face $f \in P(\Gamma)$ with $ v(f) = 1$ is a 1-triangle or 1-quadrilateral. \end{proposition} \begin{proof} Let $f$ be a face with vertex $v$ and assume that $\vert f \vert \ge 5$.
 Let $e_i$, $i \in \{1,2,3,...,\vert f \vert\}$ denote the edges on the boundary of $f$ in clockwise order, starting with $e_1$ incident to $v$.
 Then $e_2$ is not incident to $v$ at $f$.

 Let $x$ resp., $y$ be the crossings of $e_1$ and $e_2$ resp., $e_2$ and $e_3$ and let $u,v$ be the end-vertices of $e_2$, so that $x$ is visited before $y$ when walking along $e_2$ starting at $u$.
 We replace $e_2$ by an edge $e$ that consists of the edge segments of $e_2$ between $u$ and $x$ and the segment $(x,v)$, see \cref{fig:face-reduction-c}.
-While this may introduce a multi-edge or a loop, it can not be homotopic.
+While this may introduce a multi-edge or a loop, the resulting edge $e$ can not be homotopic to an existing edge.
 To see this, assume that $e$ and an edge $e'$ are homotopic in the new drawing.
 Then, in $\Gamma$, either $e_2$ and $e'$ cross in a way that is not crossing-minimal, see \cref{fig:face-reduction-d}, or $e'$ has two crossings with $e_4$ and swapping the edge segments between the crossings would yield a drawing with fewer crossings, see \cref{fig:face-reduction-e}.

-The new drawing has fewer crossings and the same number of edges and $H^*$ configurations, thus we found a contradiction to crossing-minimality. \end{proof}
+The resulting drawing has fewer crossings and the same number of edges and $H^*$ configurations, thus we found a contradiction to crossing-minimality. \end{proof}

 The crucial observation that leads to the simplification of the proof compared to \cite{DBLP:journals/comgeo/Ackerman19} is the next proposition.

 \begin{proposition} Every 0-triangle $t \in P(\Gamma)$ is part of an $H^*$ configuration. \end{proposition}